ThanthongFifa/IC-WEB-SERVER/README.md

 Due: Mon June 21

 You will extend your Web server to serve multiple requests at once.
 More specifically, whereas the server at the end of Milestone 1 is only capable of handling one request at a time, your server for Milestone 2 will be able to handle tens of hundreds of requests per second.
 You will use a thread-based design (you learned about threads earlier and this is your chance to deeply understand it.)
 For performance, you are expected to design and implement a thread pool, so each request will be handled by a thread worker in the pool.

+## Updated: Milestone 3: POST Request and Dynamic Content via CGI [25 points]
+Due: Wed June 30

+You will your server to handle POST requests, as well as dynamic content via CGI.
+This means when a request of this kind comes in, the server will run the corresponding Linux program following the common gateway interface (CGI) protocol, as specified by RFC3875.
+Your server is expected to continue to be concurrent—for both static and dynamic requests.